-This letter is submitted on behalf of Tennessee Telephone Company, an independent rural Tennessee telephone company (the "Company").
-The purpose of this letter is to request that, consistent with the August 8, 2005 letter from Ms. Darlene Standley, Chief, Telecommunications Divisions, and pursuant to 47 C F R §54 314 of the rules of the Federal Communications Commission ("FCC"), the Tennessee Regulatory Authority (the "TRA") certify to the Universal Service Administrative Company ("USAC") and to the FCC that the Independent is eligible to continue to receive federal high cost support in calendar year 2005
+This letter is submitted on behalf of Concord Telephone Exchange, Inc. d/b/a TDS Telecom, an independent rural Tennessee telephone company (the "Company").
+The purpose of this letter is to request that, pursuant to 47 C.F.R. §54.314 of the rules of the Federal Communications Commission ("FCC"), the Tennessee Regulatory Authority (the "TRA") certify to the Universal Service Administrative Company ("USAC") and to the FCC that the Company is eligible to continue to receive federal high cost support in calendar year 2015.

-In compliance with Ms Standley's correspondence, and for the reasons stated below, the Company hereby certifies that all federal high cost support, including high cost loop support, local switching support, high cost support received pursuant to the purchase of exchanges, high cost model support, and hold harmless support, that the Company is eligible to receive will be used only for the provision, maintenance, and upgrading of facilities and services for which the support is intended, consistent with 47 U S C §254(e) of the Telecommunications Act of 1996 Also in accordance with Ms Standley's correspondence, the Company attaches information regarding the amount of federal Universal Service Fund ("USF") it received for Fiscal Year 2004 (Attachment A), and how those funds were allocated
+In compliance with Mr. Hutton's correspondence dated July 18, 2014, and for the reasons stated below, the Company hereby certifies that all federal high cost support, including high cost loop support, local switching support, high cost support received pursuant to the purchase of exchanges, high cost model support, and hold harmless support, that the Company is eligible to receive will be used only for the provision, maintenance, and upgrading of facilities and services for which the support is intended, consistent with 47 U.S.C. §254(e) of the Telecommunications Act of 1996.
+The Company also certifies that in the preceding calendar year, all federal high-cost support was used only for the provision, maintenance, and upgrading of facilities and services for which the support is intended.

+In accordance with Mr. Hutton's correspondence, the Company attaches information regarding the amount of federal Universal Service Fund ("USF") it received for Fiscal Year 2013 (Schedule A), and how those funds were allocated.

-As discussed below, the needed certification is the result of FCC action and is required by October 1, 2005.
-In the absence of the certification, a rural telephone company would be deprived of its federal support for universal service at least through the first quarter of 2006.
-Because of this potential adverse impact on the Independent, its customers, and Tennessee, the Independent respectfully requests the TRA issue this certification, which is consistent with all lawful requirements, the past practice and procedure of the TRA, and the public interest
+As discussed below, the needed certification is the result of FCC action and is required by October 1, 2014.
+In the absence of the certification, a rural telephone company would be deprived of its federal support for universal service at least through the first quarter of 2015.
+Because of this potential adverse impact on the Company, its customers, and Tennessee, the Company respectfully requests the TRA issue this certification, which is consistent with all lawful requirements, the past practice and procedure of the TRA, and the public interest.